m0smith/csai-382-repos-and-notebooks-solution/RUN.md

 # How to Run the Notebooks

-Follow these steps to reproduce the notebook analysis with the provided datasets.
+Follow these steps to reproduce the Lab 2.4 ETL notebook and its artifacts.

 ## 1) Clone and set up the environment
 1. Clone the repository and enter the folder: